gruntwork-io/docs/docs/pipelines/upgrading/index.md

 For a simple proof of concept, the default repo configuration will suffice.
 Before using this repository in a production environment, we recommend setting up a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) for your `main` branch.
 At a minimum, we recommend enabling requiring a pull request before merging with at least one reviewer required.
 :::

+### Create Temporary Bootstrap Token
+Create a temporary PAT with your own GitHub account so it has the ability to open PRs In your `infrastructure-pipelines` repository by using a classic PAT with `repo` and `workflow` access.
+Once you've generated this token, create a secret called `CUSTOMER_BOOTSTRAP_ACCESS_TOKEN` in `infrastructure-pipelines` and place this value in it.

+### Bootstrap the Pipelines Repo

+In the newly created repository, go to Actions and run the **Infrastructure Pipelines Bootstrap** and enter in the name of your `infrastructure-live` repository.
+This will open up a pull request that you can merge.

+### Delete Temporary Bootstrap Token
+Once the Pipelines repository is bootstrapped successfully, you can delete the `CUSTOMER_BOOTSTRAP_ACCESS_TOKEN`.

 ## GitHub CI Machine Users and Secrets Setup

 Pipelines utilizes two machine users, one for read-only and another elevated operations.
 Follow this [guide](../security/machine-users) to create them and and set up the correct access tokens in each of the repositories.